Harry Houdini: Debunking spiritualists

 Before Houdini died, he and his wife agreed that if Houdini found it possible to communicate after death, he would communicate the message "Rosabelle believe", a secret code which they agreed to use.
-Rosabelle was their favorite song.
+"Rosabelle" was their favorite song.
 Bess held yearly séances on Halloween for ten years after Houdini's death.
 She did claim to have contact through Arthur Ford in 1929 when Ford conveyed the secret code, but Bess later said the incident had been faked.
 The code seems to have been such that it could be broken by Ford or his associates using existing clues.
 Evidence to this effect was discovered by Ford's biographer after he died in 1971.
 In 1936, after a last unsuccessful séance on the roof of the Knickerbocker Hotel, she put out the candle that she had kept burning beside a photograph of Houdini since his death.
 In 1943, Bess said that "ten years is long enough to wait for any man."

 The tradition of holding a séance for Houdini continues, held by magicians throughout the world.
 The Official Houdini Séance was organized in the 1940s by Sidney Hollis Radner, a Houdini aficionado from Holyoke, Massachusetts.
 Yearly Houdini séances are also conducted in Chicago at the Excalibur nightclub by "necromancer" Neil Tobin on behalf of the Chicago Assembly of the Society of American Magicians; and at the Houdini Museum in Scranton by magician Dorothy Dietrich, who previously held them at New York's Magic Towne House with such magical notables as Houdini biographers Walter B. Gibson and Milbourne Christopher.
-Gibson was asked by Bess Houdini to carry on the original seance tradition.
-After doing them for many years at New York's Magic Towne House, before he died, Walter passed on the tradition of conducting of the Original Seances to Dorothy Dietrich.
+Gibson was asked by Bess Houdini to carry on the original séance tradition.
+After doing them for many years at New York's Magic Towne House, before he died, Walter passed on the tradition of conducting of the Original Séances to Dorothy Dietrich.